- The Famous Mona Lisa

 Jean Auguste Dominique Ingres is probably one of the most famous French painters of the 19th century.
 His piece La Grande Odalisque from 1814 is an example of the quality of his work.

 The piece was commissioned by Caroline Murat, the sister of Napoleon I and the queen consort of Naples.
-However, with the fall of the Empire, the commission was never paid for by the queen.
+However, with the fall of the Empire, the queen never paid the commission.

 - Bonaparte, First Consul (1803-1804)

 - Napoleon I on His Imperial Throne (1806)

 - Oedipus Explaining the Enigma of the Sphinx (1827)

 - Joan of Arc at the Coronation of Charles VII (1854)

 Ingres employed a neoclassical style which made his pieces veritable works of art and is now carefully cared for in the Louvre.